DanM66/amazon-aquifer-proxy/docs/stakeholder/narrative.md

 ## Introduction

 Understanding subsurface water change in the Amazon is difficult.
 The region is hydrologically complex, heavily forested, and dominated by seasonal flooding.
 Traditional groundwater monitoring is sparse, and satellite observations must be handled carefully to avoid misleading results.
-This workflow provides a practical, scientifically grounded way to monitor long‑term subsurface water trends using openly available satellite data.
+This workflow provides a practical, scientifically grounded way to monitor long-term subsurface water trends using openly available satellite data.

 The goal is not to estimate literal groundwater volumes, but to identify where deeper water storage is increasing, stable, or declining over time.
-This information supports environmental management, water‑security planning, and long‑term monitoring across the Amazon Basin.
+This information supports environmental management, water-security planning, and long-term monitoring across the Amazon Basin.

 ---